tfeb/tfeb-lisp-tools/README.md

 In summary you don't have to use logical pathnames, but it can make things easier.

 ### Case
 Module names are case sensitive: `require`uses `string=` to compare them.
 Depending on how you write module names this can make life a little complicated[^4].
-This is made more interesting because logical pathnames are really all upper-case.  `require-module` tries to be smart about this:
+This is made more interesting because [logical pathnames are really all upper-case](https://www.lispworks.com/documentation/HyperSpec/Body/19_ca.htm "logical pathname syntax").  `require-module` tries to be smart about this:

 - if it is checking a logical pathname as a potential location it uppercases module names;
-- if it is checking a physical pathname then it first tries the name as it is, then downcased, then upcased.
+- if it is checking a physical pathname then it first tries the name as it is, then downcased, then upcased, where those variants differ.

-This typically works reasonably well: if you use module names which are symbols, are searching a physical pathname, and prefer lowercase filenames, then it will find a lowercase filename on the second try.
+This typically works reasonably well: if you use module names which are symbols, are searching a physical pathname, are using a case-sensitive filesystem and prefer lowercase filenames, then it will find a lowercase filename on the second try.

 ### The search algorithm
 The search process starts by splitting up a domain-structured module name into a list of strings, which it will then variously use as directory and name components for the search:

 - `"org.tfeb.hax"` is turned into `("org" "tfeb" "hax")`;
-- `:org.tfeb.hax` is turned into `("ORG" "TFEB" "HAX")`.
+- `:org.tfeb.hax` is turned into `("ORG" "TFEB" "HAX")` assuming standard reader settings.

 These lists, and parts of them, are then used as parts of pathname specifications after possible case fiddling.